 kilometers is the length of the bike path network planned in Paris by 2020.

-pedelecs exist in Germany – this number is supposed to triple by 2023.
+pedelecs in Germany – by 2023, this number is expected to nearly double.

 commuters ride their bikes across Queen Louise’s Bridge in Copenhagen every day.